alexandergknoll/ruby-todo-list/README.md

-# To-Do List
+# Ruby To-Do List

 ##Summary

-A visual To-Do List application coded in Ruby, that works in your terminal.
+A visual To-Do List application coded in Ruby that runs via command line in your terminal.